j3rrywan9/scala-notes/Course1.md

 If a function calls itself as its last action, the function's stack frame can be reused.
 This is called *tail recursion*.

+In general, if the last action of a function consists of calling a function (which may be the same), one stack frame would be sufficient for both functions.
+Such calls are called *tail-calls*.

+### Tail Recursion in Scala

+In Scala, only directly recursive calls to the current function are optimized.

 ## Week 2

 ### Higher Order Functions

 Functional languages treat functions as *first-class values*.

-Like any other value, a function can be passed as a parameter and returned as a result.
+This means that, like any other value, a function can be passed as a parameter and returned as a result.

 Functions that take other functions as parameters or that return functions as results are called *higher order functions*.